andrewaddo/awsbaseline/content/security/checklist/_index.md

 ## Infrastructure Security

-* Patch your resources frequently (Optional: Use AWS Systems Manager to do this)
+* Patch your resources frequently (Optional: Use [AWS Systems Manager] (https://aws.amazon.com/systems-manager/#:~:text=AWS%20Systems%20Manager%20gives%20you,tasks%20across%20your%20AWS%20resources.) to do this)
 * Vulnerability scan compute resource frequently
 * Security Groups should be limited to only required flows (inbound and outbound)
-* Internet facing applications are protected by WAF and Shield
+* Internet facing applications are protected by [AWS WAF] (https://aws.amazon.com/waf/) and [AWS Shield] (https://aws.amazon.com/shield/)
 * Internet facing applications leverage Route53 for DNS
 * Internet facing applications leverage CloudFront for CDN
 * Management services (SSH, RDP, etc) are not exposed to Internet